mbbuehler/DVC/README.md

 </ol>

 <h2>Dependencies</h2>
-Make sure you use python 3 to execute code with at minimum the following modules available (non-complete list):
+<p>Make sure you use python 3 to execute code with at minimum the following modules available (non-complete list):</p>

 <ul>
 <li>